-These symptoms are usually responsive to use their own reliever inhaler and rest (e.g. stopping exercise).
+These symptoms are usually responsive to the use of their own reliever inhaler and rest (e.g. stopping exercise).
 They should not usually require the student to be sent home from school or need urgent medical care.

 The signs of an asthma attack are: